Often when we are learning guitar chords, we use a chord dictionary and directly look it up.

 However there are times when you may be playing the guitar and realize that you have a chord shape that sounds good, but you don't know what it is!

-Whether you are trying to reverse engineer a chord or find something new for improvisation, the Guitar Chord Explorer will help guide you based on the notes you input!
+Whether you are trying to reverse engineer a chord or find something new for improvisation, the Guitar Chord Analyzer will help guide you based on the notes you input!

-How to Use The Reverse Guitar Chord Explorer
+How to Use The Reverse Guitar Chord Analyzer

 For C major we put the root C on the 3rd fret of the 5th string, the 2nd fret of the 4th string, an open 3rd string, the 1st fret of the 2nd string, and finally an open 1st string.

 Now below we see several chords this can be, the first one is the obvious C major.

 The other chords shown could also be potential candidates, depending on what bass note you play.